pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 3. Save as PDF
 Note: The audio file should be created in the current folder.

-To achieve this task, we proceed according to The Team Data Science Process (TDSP).
-This is a standardized process model for analytics projects.
-Each solution section follows the process steps of the TDSP.
+To achieve this task, we proceed according to the idea of the Team Data Science Process (TDSP).
+This is a standardized process model for analysis projects.
+Since we cannot comply with all components of the TDSP within the scope of our analysis project, such as deployment or acceptance, we have only oriented ourselves to the TDSP.

 ***